Usarneme/scripts/Crouton/CroutonSetupInstructions.md

 test -r ~/.bash_profile && echo 'export PATH="$(brew --prefix)/bin:$PATH"' >>~/.bash_profile
 echo 'export PATH="$(brew --prefix)/bin:$PATH"' >>~/.profile
 ```
-If you get a locales error when testing the echo command above, check out https://www.thomas-krenn.com/en/wiki/Perl_warning_Setting_locale_failed_in_Debian and try setting:
+NOTE: If you get a locales error when testing the echo command above, first try closing all terminal windows and opening a fresh one.
+If it still isn't working check out https://www.thomas-krenn.com/en/wiki/Perl_warning_Setting_locale_failed_in_Debian and try setting:
 ```
-localedef -i en_US -f UTF-8 en_US.UTF-8
+sudo localedef -i en_US -f UTF-8 en_US.UTF-8
 ```
 then run the echo command or
 ```
 brew --version
 ```
 and it should have no errors.
+Try closing all terminal windows and reopening or moving back up a step if it still isn't working.

-### NodeJS, npm, and nvm
+### NodeJS and npm are installed using nvm (node version manager)
 For instructions, see: https://github.com/creationix/nvm
 ```
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.4/install.sh | bash